pkmn/ai/DESIGN.md

 // TODO: add new bot = add to table and restart, will naturally have lowest bots? problem
 // = restarting when have battles. alternatively can add() which does the insert
 // and populates the in memory table, cleaner because doesnt require restart...

+---

+changes bots need to work with pkmn.ai

+1) docker image < 500 MB (can republish all under https://ghcr.io/pkmn?)
+2) accept team in `/challenge`
+3) read stats from `/stats/botname/format`` (sub 100?
+MB) - just `stats/format`

+---

+- ability to hold self tours
+- ability to battle all bots as a human locally

+### RBY Dataset

+1. process all `gen1ou` logs to correct ratings
+2. convert all PS logs into binary log format with team + inputs required - no output!
+3. ensure when team and inputs fed into pkmn/engine can produce same output, set up tests to guarantee this / name logs with version of pkmn/engine required
+   - 0 atk dvs? (non maxed in general)
+   - bugs in PS causing different results (even after massaging output?)
+4. publish as torrent pending approval from staff